juicedata/juicefs/docs/en/guide/how_to_set_up_object_storage.md

 - `[hdfs://]namenode1:port,namenode2:port[/path]`
 - `[hdfs://]nameservice[/path]`

-For HDFS which enable kerberos, `KRB5KEYTAB` and `KRB5PRINCIPAL` environment var can be used to set keytab and principal.
+For HDFS which enable Kerberos, `KRB5KEYTAB` and `KRB5PRINCIPAL` environment var can be used to set keytab and principal.

 ## Apache Ozone